Big Quantum cohomology of orbifold spheres: Bulk-deformed potential function and change of variables

 Suppose that $T^{a} \tau^{\vec{k}} x^{n_1}y^{n_2}z^{n_3} \in \Lambda[[\tau,x,y,z]]$ is one of monomials contained in $W_\tau$.
 Our discussion so far tells us that the exponent $a$ satisfies $a=m-3(n_1+n_2+n_3) \geq 0$, where $m$ is given by \eqref{eqn:orbareaformula} and $\vec{k}$ records the ages $\iota_j$ in the formula.
 Notice that the coordinate change \ref{eqn:chvar} is responsible for the term $-3(n_1+n_2+n_3)$ in $a$.
 By Lemma \ref{lem:geq0}, $m-3(n_1+n_2+n_3) \geq 0$ for all holomorphic orbi-discs other than the minimal triangle.

 \begin{theorem} The bulk-deformed potential $W_\tau$ is a convergent series, that is, it is an element of $\Lambda\langle\langle x,y,z\rangle\rangle$. \end{theorem} \begin{proof} By Gromov compactness, it suffices to show that the area $mA$ is bounded above once the exponent $m-3(n_1+n_2+n_3)$ of $T$ is bounded.
-For elliptic case, \eqref{eqn:chiabc} gives
+In the elliptic case, \eqref{eqn:chiabc} gives

 There are only finitely many possibilities of $n_i$ and orbi-insertions satisfying this.
 (And hence $W_\tau$ is a polynomial in $x,y,z,\tau$.)
 In particular $n_i$ are bounded.
 Once $m-3(n_1+n_2+n_3)$ is bounded, $m$ is bounded.